 current certificate means certificate the date of which is not more than 12 months prior to the date of the diving referred to in that subregulation;

-medical practitioner means person referred to in paragraph (a) of the definition of “medical practitioner” in section 3(1) of the Medical Act 1894.
+medical practitioner means a person who is registered under the Health Practitioner Regulation National Law (Western Australian) in the medical profession.

+[Regulation 7 amended in Gazette 29 Apr 2011 p.
+1523.]

 8. Annual fees in respect of certain licences

 For the purposes of section 27(1)(b) of the Act, the annual fee in respect of —